moritzstadler/acvi-med/README.md

 ### Add a .cram or .bam file

 Lastly you can add a `.cram` or `.bam` file to allow researchers and clinicians to view the individual reads via [the Integrative Genomics Viewer IGV](https://igv.org/).
 Add these files to the `~/data/files/` directory (or your directory in case you changed the [docker-compose.yaml file](tool/docker-compose.yaml)).
 You can now link these files to your patient samples by entering the location `/bam/somebam.bam` alongside the sample in the GUI of your admin panel.
+Please note that the .bam and .bai file should have the same file name and be stored in the same location (e. g. `sample.bam` and `sample.bai`).

 **[Learn how customize the application like changing filterable items, names and descriptions.](CUSTOMIZE.md)**